pyglet.resource

 Open a file at this location.

-The filename to open.
+• name – The file name to open.
 Absolute paths are not supported.
-Relative paths are not supported by most locations (you should specify only a filename with no path component).
+Relative paths are not supported by most locations (you should specify only a file name with no path component).

 Load program resource files from disk.

-The loader contains a search path which can include filesystem directories, ZIP archives and Python packages.
+The loader contains a search path which can include filesystem directories, ZIP archives, URLs, and Python packages.

 Add a font resource to the application.

 Fonts not installed on the system must be added to pyglet before they can be used with font.load.
-Although the font is added with its filename using this function, it is loaded by specifying its family name.
+Although the font is added with its filename using this function, fonts are always loaded by specifying their family name.
 For example:

 resource.add_font('action_man.ttf')